 It’s clear the trend towards freelancing is on the rise thanks to technology, the Internet, declining company benefits like pensions and 401k matches, Universal Healthcare and the general desire for all mankind to be more free.
 79% of independent workers say they are happier working on their own, according to the 2015 edition of the State of Independence report from MBO Partners, a business services company focussing on the self-employed.

-As someone who unexpectedly consulted for the financial technology industry over the past three years thanks to my site, I strongly believe independent contractors will overtake full-time employment in the near future.
+As someone who unexpectedly consulted for the financial technology industry over the past seven years thanks to my site, I strongly believe independent contractors will overtake full-time employment in the near future.
 Furthermore, you can actually make a lot more money as a freelancer than a full-time employee if you pack your schedule.

 1) You have more freedom to do work that interests you the most.
 Freedom to choose is probably the most desirable benefit of contracting.
 You are more nimble to choose work that interests and matters to you most.
 Whereas if you have a full-time job, chances are that you’re stuck doing the same old thing over and over again until you bang your forehead bloody.
 Of course your ability to choose is limited by your ability to produce.
 However, if you develop a long enough contracting career, you’ll have plenty of new opportunities.

 At my old finance firm, I wasn’t able to make any outside money without disclosure.
 As a contractor now, I can help a financial tech company’s content marketing initiative, start a tennis coaching business, do a little Uber driving along the way, and consult with readers on their personal finance problems.
 If I was working full-time, I would probably be prohibited from doing such things, or at least I would be under intense scrutiny.